Darul Aman Palace: History

 The building was gutted by fire on 14 December 1968, and was afterwards restored to house the Ministry of Defence during the 1970s and 1980s.
 In the Communist coup of 1978, the building was once more set on fire.
 Much of the building was damaged by tank fire during Shahnawaz Tanai's failed coup attempt on 6 March 1990.
 It was once again severely damaged during the 1990s Afghan Civil War, as rival Mujahideen factions fought for control of Kabul.
 Heavy shelling by the Mujahideen left the palace a gutted ruin, including the garage containing the vehicles of the former King which were removed and used as target practice, all ultimately being destroyed.
-It was mostly used as a refugee settlement and a nomad camp until the early 2000s, when it became a battalion headquarters for the Afghan National Army (ANA).
+It was mostly used as a refugee settlement and a nomad camp until the early 2000s, when it became a battalion headquarters for the Afghan National Army.
+After clashes in western Kabul between Kuchi refugees attempting to resettle on their ancestral lands and local Hazara residents in 2010 the government resettled Kuchis community in the ruins of Darul Aman, where they were forced to live in destitution for months.

 In 2005, a plan was unveiled to refurbish the palace for use as the seat of Afghanistan's future parliament.
 It was to be funded primarily by private donations from foreigners and wealthy Afghans.
-The palace was one of several targets in a series of attacks launched on 15 April 2012, for which the Taliban claimed responsibility.
+In April 2012, a number of government compounds around the palace were targeted for attacks by Taliban-led insurgent groups.
 Eventually it was decided to develop a new building opposite the palace to house the parliament under a grant, provided by India.
 Construction was completed in 2015.

-In early 2016, work began on a 16 to 20 million dollar restoration project, intended to renovate the palace in time for the centenary of Afghanistan's full independence in 1919.
+In the Spring of 2016, work began on a 16 to 20 million dollar restoration project, intended to renovate the palace in time for the centenary of Afghanistan's full independence in 1919.
 Nearly 600 tons of debris was initially removed from the 150-room building and by the spring of 2017, workers were taking down plaster and concrete from the inner walls.
 Over 80 engineers and architects were involved in the project, of which 25 percent were female.
 By July 2019, most of the major reconstruction work on the palace was completed.